Liverpool is one of England’s most eclectic and stunning destinations.

 Museum of Liverpool

 The addition of the exceptionally modern Museum of Liverpool on the waterfront has led to some heated discussion as to whether it’s an eyesore or a modern beauty.
 We like it.
-It offers an aesthetic contrast to mirror those found in the exhibitions and displays found within the museum, which include everything from photography exhibits on the war (such as the new Liverpool Blitz Photographs), and the well known Cheshire Hoards collection to Mesolithic & modern archaeological discoveries.
+It offers an aesthetic contrast to mirror those found in the exhibitions and displays found within the museum, which include everything from photography exhibits on the war, and the well known Cheshire Hoards collection to Mesolithic & modern archaeological discoveries.

 Tate Liverpool is one of several museums located in the lively Albert Docks area.
 Inside, you’ll find the National Collection of Modern Art in the north, as well as an eclectic and ever-changing programme of events and exhibitions throughout the year.
 The upcoming (18/05/2016 – 18/09/2016) Francis Bacon exhibition at the Tate Liverpool will be the largest such exhibition ever staged in the north of England.